bstapleton/slate-css/docs/utility-first/1-introduction.md

 </header>
 ```

-You can tell by looking at the code *roughly* how its going to render out on the screen, because you know what padding and margin is, and you have an understanding of flexbox.
+You can tell by looking at the code *roughly* how it's going to render out on the screen, because you know what padding and margin is, and you have an understanding of flexbox.

 The only thing that is kind of unknown at this point is: what on earth is 1x or 2x!?